odpi/specs/ODP-Runtime.md

 -   ODP Platforms MUST define the APPS log4j appender to allow for ISV and user applications a common definition to log output.
 The actual definition, location of output, cycling requirements, etc of this appender is not defined by this specification and is ODP Platform or user- defined. [**TODO: File a JIRA.**]

+-   ODP Platforms SHOULD publish all modified (i.e., not-default) Apache Hadoop configuration entries, regardless of client, server, etc applicability to all nodes unless it is known to be node hardware specific, private to a service, security-sensitive, or otherwise problematic.
+The list of variables that SHOULD NOT be shared are defined as:

+[**TODO: blacklist**]

 Requirements we’d like to push upstream from a compatibility perspective:

 -   Don’t assume GNU userland -- POSIX please -- to increase cross-platform compatibility.